 - Cyanide is more harmful to the heart and brain than other organs because the heart and brain use a lot of oxygen.

-Immediate signs and symptoms of cyanide exposure
+What are the signs and symptoms of cyanide exposure?

 - People exposed to a small amount of cyanide by breathing it, absorbing it through their skin, or eating foods that contain it may have some or all of the following symptoms within minutes: